 A position that rotates each academic year, our Visiting Professors are partner faculty members who are selected to contribute to the initiative’s work in various ways.
 Past Visiting Professors have served as instructors for our Summer Honors Program, given lectures on campuses, written publications, and provided our team with advice and guidance.
 The program has existed since 2015.
-See below for a full list of Visiting Professors.
+See below for a full list of Visiting Professors:

 2019–20 Visiting Professor: Paul Miller

-Paul D. Miller is a Professor of the Practice of International Affairs at Georgetown University’s School of Foreign Service, as well as the 2019-2020 Visiting Professor for the Initiative on Faith & Public Life.
+Paul D. Miller is a Professor of the Practice of International Affairs at Georgetown University’s School of Foreign Service, and served as the 2019-2020 Visiting Professor for the Initiative on Faith & Public Life.
 He is also a non-resident Senior Fellow with the Atlantic Council’s Scowcroft Center for Strategy and Security.
 As a practitioner, Dr. Miller served as Director for Afghanistan and Pakistan on the National Security Council staff; worked as an intelligence analyst for the Central Intelligence Agency; and served as a military intelligence officer in the U.S. Army.
 His most recent book, American Power and Liberal Order: A Conservative Internationalist Grand Strategy, was published by Georgetown University Press in 2016.
 In his first book, Armed State Building (Cornell University Press, 2013), Miller examined the history and strategy of stability operations.
 His next book, tentatively titled Just War and Ordered Liberty, reinterprets the just war traditions in light of contemporary security challenges.
 Miller taught at The University of Texas at Austin and the National Defense University and worked at the RAND Corporation prior to his arrival at Georgetown.
 Miller’s writing has also appeared in Foreign Affairs, Survival, Presidential Studies Quarterly, The Journal of Strategic Studies, Orbis, The American Interest, The National Interest, The World Affairs Journal, Small Wars and Insurgencies, and elsewhere.
 Miller holds a Ph.D. in international relations and a B.A. in government from Georgetown University, and a master in public policy from Harvard University.
 He is a contributing editor of the Texas National Security Review, a contributing editor of Providence: A Journal of Christianity and American Foreign Policy, and a research fellow at the Ethics and Religious Liberty Commission.

 2018–19 Visiting Professor: Elizabeth Corey